bazelbuild/bazel-website/support.md

 Moreover, if we discover that a new feature is buggy, we might decide to roll it back from a release candidate.
 Only critical, high-impact bugs will be fixed in a release candidate.

-A release can only be release on a day where the next day is a business day.
+A release can only be released on a day where the next day is a business day.

 If a critical issue is found on the latest release, a patch release can be emitted by applying the corresponding cherry-pick to the release tag.
 Being another patch to an existing release, the